hen-wood/meetup-clone/original-schema-and-docs.md

 Create and return a new image for an event specified by id.

 - Require Authentication: true
-- Require proper authorization: Current User must be an attendee, host, or co-host of the event
+- Require proper authorization: Current User must be an attendee of the event
 - Request

   - Method: POST
-  - URL: /api/events/:eventId/images
+  - URL: /events/:eventId/images
   - Headers:
     - Content-Type: application/json
   - Body: